 Food Glorious Food

 If you type Polish food in to Google images you will get a sea of yellow/brown pictures.
 This depicts traditional Polish food which is indeed plentiful around Warsaw taking the form of golonka, (stewed pork knuckle) pieroggi (dumplings), kielbasa (sausages)…all washed down washed down with a plentiful supply of vodka (wodka) or beer (piwo).

 Rest assured that Warsaw lives up to its name as an energetic and moving forward capital city with the will to experiment.
 Many restaurants spring up every year, some close pretty quickly and some ‘wow’.
 In fact Warsaw now has 34 restaurants awarded a Michelin star.

 Start with www.warsawfoodie.pl just to wet your appetite.
 Then head out to:

-With the sushi mania of a decade ago now waning, it is the burger joint which is now ‘on trend’ in Warsaw.
-Warburger is a hot favourite near the Early Years campus of the British School, feeding stylish burgers to large loyal following in a tiny cabin. www.warburger.pl.
+Burger joints are very popular now in Warsaw.
+Warburger is a hot favourite near the Early Years campus of the British School, feeding stylish burgers to large loyal following in a tiny cabin.

-Mielzynskis wine bar in the north of the city has the cool warehouse in cool courtyard vibe and for a long weekend lunch it is a treat.
+Mielzynski is a wine bar and restaurant in the north of the city with a cool warehouse vibe and it is a treat for a long weekend lunch.
 Simple but good food with an amazing selection of wine to handpick direct from the crates.
 Often the legendary owner.
 Robert Mielzynski, will be on hand to guide you through the choices. www.mielzynski.pl